sonic-net/sonic-mgmt/sdn_tests/tests/Watchport_Blackbox_Test _Plan.md

     <tr>
       <td><strong>Expected Results</strong></td>
       <td><ul>
-<li>Verify P4Read reflects only the members that the controller programmed and not the members that the switch implementation modified when the associated watch port went down/up.</li>
+<li>Verify APP_DB state always reflects the membership consistent to the external view and not the membership that the switch implementation modified when the associated watch port went down/up.</li>
 </ul>
 <ul>
 <li>Verify traffic is destined only to the members programmed by the controller and whose associated watch port is up.</li>